 “D” stands for “Dreams”

 If you and your staff can condition yourselves to have this as a top-of-mind awareness in all your interactions, you can use it as a guide to remain conscious of infusing this into your conversations.
-You’ll be amazed how much opportunity this will present to your business.
+You’ll be amazed at how many opportunities this will present to your business.

 It’s about the experience that you and your team provide and the feelings that this experience instills in your clients.
 It’s what differentiates you from your competition, and what ultimately creates the moat in your business that separates you from competitors.